tornikegomareli/Swiftlings/README.md

 ## Testing Your Solutions

-Swiftlings provides four different testing approaches to help with different aspects of development:
+Swiftlings provides five different testing approaches to help with different aspects of development:

 ### 1. Run Tests for a Category